 We want you to be safe when you visit our sites and also help us care for them, so we’ve created a guide for experienced canoeists with their own canoes.
-It highlights the safest places to go, and also how best to protect the fragile environment at Newtown when canoeing.
+It highlights the safest places to go, and also how best to protect the fragile environment at Newtown when canoeing or paddleboarding.

 Protecting nature and yourselves

 Newtown’s mudflats, saltmarsh and shingle spits are particularly sensitive areas.
 They can be easily eroded and also provide important nesting sites for wild birds, such as redshanks, ringed plover and terns which can be disturbed by the landing and launching of canoes.
-There are also hazardous tides, currents and soft mud that can pose a safety risk when canoeing.
+There are also hazardous tides, currents and soft mud that can pose a safety risk when canoeing or paddleboarding.
 This means there are only certain places that are suitable for landing and launching.